RooP-Kumar/Accounts_pub/README.md

     ```
 2. Open the project in Android Studio.
 3. Sync the project with Gradle files.
+4. Create a new Firebase Project.
+5. Download the google-service.json file of your own firbase project.
+6. Paste it inside of your app folder.
-4. Run the app on an emulator or a physical device.
+7. Run the app on an emulator or a physical device.

+   That's it :relaxed: !! enjoy your own expense tracker.

 ## Usage